Dosmaster4life/PiMath/README.md

 <p align="center">
    <img src="/images/shield1.png" alt="drawing" width="250"/>
 </p>
 When the shields are supercharged they will block **ALL** projectiles in a wide area, so make sure your shots are hitting the right answers and targets!
+Do note that you can either make the choice of shooting an incorrect shot, or backspacing to clear your inputs.

 # Game Mechanics

 Playing the game will earn you points based on the amount of enemies shot down, so basically the more enemies you take down the more points you get.
 As you push further into the enemies, you'll find that they get more advanced, leading to more difficult shield structures (aka more difficult math problems), and more plentiful enemies, take out as many as you can before you let any get by.
-You have 3 "lives" in this game so make them count, and achieve the highest scores you can.
+You have 4 "lives" in this game that will be lost if an enemy gets past you, you'll lose one of them, so do some math and achieve the highest scores you can.
 You'll be competing against your own personal scores as well as the scores of other players.

+Best of luck to you, have fun.